Sudneo/swed2beancount/README.md

 The `type` can be `text`, `amount` and `date`.
 The matching is done from top to bottom, which means that if multiple rules match, the first match will be the used one.
 For this, consider moving the `date` matches upper.

+The matching can be used as follows:

+* `text` matches can be used for transactions that have some kind of string in the remitter/beneficiary or description.
+* `date` matches can be used for example for trips.
+All transactions in the specified date range will be assigned to the specified account.
+* `amount` matches are for recurring transactions with exactly the same cost.

 If the match is of type `text` then additional fields need to be set:

 * `contains`: The string to search